fusionpbx/fusionpbx-docs/source/Gateway-Inbound-Outbound/Gateway.rst

 .. rubric:: .
 .. rubric:: .

-In this example we will be using Voicetel.
+In this example we will be using `VoiceTel <http://tiny.cc/voicetel>`_ .
 Each Gateway provider has their own setings to use.
 **********************************************************